 Why does rehab not work for some people?

 Unfortunately, rehab doesn’t always work.
-That doesn’t mean that it’s not worth trying, but there are several things to be aware of before enrolling in an alcohol rehab programme.
+That doesn’t mean that it’s not worth trying, but there are several things to be aware of before enrolling in help at a facility for alcohol abuse.

 Social, economic, genetic, psychological, and biological conditions point to risk factors and possible challenges, but they do not have to—nor should they dictate anyone's future.
 Ultimately, a risk factor is not the cause of addiction or relapse.
 This is one reason many people do not succeed in rehab.